r7kamura/json-encodable/README.md

 ```

 ## Advanced
-You can contain any optional meta-information on each properties,
+You can contain any optional metadata on each properties,
 and access to them by `.properties` method.

 ```rb